 Alico, Inc. to Announce Fourth Quarter and Full Year 2022 Financial Results on Tuesday, December 6, 2022

-/EIN News/ -- FORT MYERS, Fla., Nov.
-28, 2022 (GLOBE NEWSWIRE) -- Alico, Inc. (“Alico” or the “Company”) (Nasdaq: ALCO) today announced that the Company will release financial results for the fourth quarter and full year ended September 30, 2022, on Tuesday, December 6, before the market open.
+FORT MYERS, Fla., Nov.
+28, 2022 (GLOBE NEWSWIRE) -- Alico, Inc. ("Alico" or the "Company") ALCO today announced that the Company will release financial results for the fourth quarter and full year ended September 30, 2022, on Tuesday, December 6, before the market open.

 The Company will host a conference call to discuss its financial results on December 6, 2022, at 8:30 am Eastern Time.
 Interested parties may join the conference call by dialing 1-866-365-6878 in the United States and 1-412-542-4149 from outside of the United States.
 The participant identification to join the conference call is 10170365.